scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 Typically, you use a server-side (proxy) load balancer with HTTP/1.1:

 - When using an L3/L4 load balancer, you can use the same HTTP connection to send requests in a transaction, which guarantees the requests go to the same server.
 - When using an L7 load balancer, since requests in the same HTTP connection don't necessarily go to the same server, you need to use cookies or similar method to route requests to the correct server.
 You can use session affinity (sticky session) in that case.

+### ScalarDB Cluster

+ScalarDB Cluster addresses request routing by providing a routing mechanism that is capable of directing requests to the appropriate cluster node within the cluster.
+For details about ScalarDB Cluster, see [ScalarDB Cluster (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/).

 ## Hands-on tutorial